Platinum Asset Management

+In 2015, the firm was ranked as the largest hedge fund group in Australia as well as the second largest in Asia-Pacific.

 History

 In 1994, Platinum Asset Management was founded by Kerr Neilson and several others with the financial backing of George Soros.
 It was founded as a specialist company in international equities.

-The success of the company was attributed to the ability to transcend short-term market investment and focus on long-term returns.

-In 2007, Platinum Asset Management went public and was listed on the Australian Securities Exchange under the ticker: 'PTM'.
+The success of the firm was attributed to the ability to transcend short-term market investment and focus on long-term returns; its strongest performance came between 2000 and 2002.
+In 2007, Platinum went public and was listed on the Australian Securities Exchange under the ticker: 'PTM'.

 Poor results during the 2012 financial year resulted in a 16 per cent fall in net profit, mainly due to a 14 per cent reduction in investment income.
 As a result, Neilsen agreed to forego a performance bonus, an increase in his base salary, and neither granted himself nor exercised options.

-In 2018, Neilson stepped down as Chief Executive Officer and was replaced by Andrew Clifford who was another co-founder of the company.
+In 2018, Neilson stepped down as chief executive officer and was replaced by Andrew Clifford who was another co-founder of the company.
+In November 2022, Neilson resigned from his position at the company's board of directors although he still remained the company's largest shareholder.

-Business Overview

-Platinum Asset Management mainly operates a funds management business.
-The company operates through two segments: funds management, and investments and other.
-Its product range consists of global, regional and sector products for investment.